Funding Opportunities in the Social Sciences

 USIP grants increase the breadth and depth of the Institute’s work by supporting peacebuilding projects managed by non-profit organizations including educational institutions, research institutions, and civil society organizations.
 Various Deadlines.

-The Wenner-Gren Foundation Grants are available to scholars with a doctorate include individual research grants, writing fellowships, and awards to encourage collaborative research between international scholars.
+Grants are available to scholars with a doctorate include individual research grants, writing fellowships, and awards to encourage collaborative research between international scholars.
 Deadlines generally May 1 and November 1.

 Woodrow Wilson Center